2023 Best Allied Health Services Associate Degree Schools in Mississippi

 The average amount in student loans that medical assisting majors at MCC take out while working on their Associate Degree is $13,627.

 You’ll join some of the best and brightest minds around you if you attend Hinds Community College.
 The school came in at #5 on this year’s Best Allied Health Services Associate Degree Schools in Mississippi list.
-Located in the fringe town of Raymond, Hinds Community College is a public school with a large student population.
+Located in the town of Raymond, Hinds Community College is a public school with a fairly large student population.

 After completing their Associate Degree, medical assisting graduates from Hinds Community College carry an average student debtload of $22,249.